alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 ### :satellite: Configure RDS webclient

 + Connect to the **RDS Gateway** via Remote Desktop client over the SHM VPN connection
   + :warning: **Windows:** when deploying on Windows, the SHM VPN needs to be redownloaded/reconfigured each time an SRE is deployed.
 Otherwise, there may be difficulties connecting to the **RDS Gateway**.
-This is not true for OSX.
+This is not true for macOS.
 + The private IP address can be found using the Azure portal by navigating to the Virtual Machine `RDG-SRE-<SRE ID>`
 + Set the PC name to be the IP address and the Friendly name to `RDG-SRE-<SRE ID>`
 + Login as the SHM **domain** admin user `<admin username>@<SHM domain>` (eg. `shmtestbadmin@testb.dsgroupdev.co.uk` ) using the username and password obtained from the Azure portal.
 They are in the `RG_SHM_<SHM ID>_SECRETS` resource group, in the `kv-shm-<SHM ID>` Key Vault, under `Secrets` . as follows: